carlosccb/carlosccb.github.io/repositories.md

 * A [_compilers and language processors_](https://github.com/carlosccb/trabajoPL) class where we had to write our own programming language.

 As time goes by I will move some of my projects that are kind of interesting from bitbucket to github.
+For example, the code for my publications is right now as a private repo on bitbucket but I'd like to improve the code a little and move the repos to github.

 <!--
 {% for repository in site.github.public_repositories %}